1,000+ Opportunities

 Fill out the DUCC interest form below, and we will schedule a meeting with you to discuss the next steps.
 If you have questions about the program, please don’t hesitate to reach out for more information about upcoming training in your region: Bay Area and Central Coast: UCSC CIDER Central Valley: CITRIS FLY Northern California: UC ANR IGIS Southern California: Orange Coast College

-Based on current listing details, eligibility includes: High schoolers, college students, and individuals in the ag tech industry, with a focus on preparing a skilled workforce for drone-related careers.
+According to the current listing, eligibility includes: High schoolers, college students, and individuals in the ag tech industry, with a focus on preparing a skilled workforce for drone-related careers.
 Specifically supports 'train the trainers' for teachers and instructors.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.